Looking to get a puppy from a breeder for the first time and confused about how to choose a breeder?

-Once you find the best dog breeder (not the puppy mill), schedule an appointment and visit the breeder with your questionnaire or you may do a quick interview on a video call.
+Once you find the best dog breeder (not the puppy mill, puppy farm, puppy factory, or a backyard breeder), schedule an appointment and visit the breeder with your questionnaire or you may do a quick interview on a video call.
 Given below are the most important questions that you should ask the breeder.

 Questions You Should Ask a Breeder:

 1: Since how long have you been breeding this breed (The breed you are planning to get)?

 They must have good experience of it.
 Usually, Google My Business profile has the years of operation mentioned so you can easily get an idea.